TheAsarya/SOBot/README.txt

         a terminal window
         a) twitchio
         b) python-dotenv
-    4. get SOBot project files and put them in a folder on your PC
+    4. get SOBot project files and put them in a convenient folder on your PC e.g your documents folder
     5. edit the following in the project files
         a) choose the twitch account SOBot will use (an account that is not the one you're streaming from is preferable) and get a bot